CarlFlo/Combine-PDF/README.md

 # PDF Combiner

-This is a simple HTML file that enables you to combine two PDF files into one for free without having to sign-up or send your data to a third party
+This is a simple HTML file, that you can open with your browser, that allows you to combine two PDF files into one for free, without having to sign-up, pay or send your data to a third party